JohnTelford/mkdocs_blog/docs/blog/Category Iterative/iterative.md

 ## Local Static Site Generator

-Developers use the local Static Generator built-into Material for development or a private website for stakeholders
+Developers use the `Local Static Generator` built-into Material for development or a private website for stakeholders

 Developers  Local Project Repository